audrum/old-multinstall/README.md

 * 7-zip
 * Optionally Office 365

 Also includes the Windows 10 activator ported to PowerShell.
 Currently working in porting the Office activator.
 The installing of those programs is made installing and invoking [Chocolatey](https://chocolatey.org/).

+Before execute the script be sure that your Execution Policy allows run PowerShell scripts, if not, you can execute the command ``Set-ExecutionPolicy Unrestricted`` on PowerShell.

 To execute the script, run a PowerShell terminal with admin rights, move to the path where is downloaded the script and execute the script with the command ``.\windows_multinstaler.ps1`` and follow the instructions.
 Feel free to review the code and modify it.